Intility/metroid/README.md

     ]
 }
 ```
+The handlers subject can be a reggex pattern or a string.
+If a string with characters that need to be escaped is detected by re.compile, they will be escaped.
+The pattern matching for the subject works in this scenarios:

+`'subject': 'MetroDemo/Type/GeekJokes'` would match all messages with subject:`'MetroDemo/Type/GeekJokes' `

+`'subject': 'MetroDemo/Type/GeekJokes[cool]'` would match all messages with subject:`'MetroDemo/Type/GeekJokes[cool]'`

+`'subject': '^MetroDemo/Type/.*$'` would match all messages with subjects that start with: `MetroDemo/Type/`

+`'subject': '^MetroDemo/Type/.*$123456'` would match all messages with subjects that start with: `MetroDemo/Type/`.
+It will not match strings that have number after '$' as it is a valid reggex character.

 2. Configure `Django-GUID`  by adding the app to your installed apps, to your middlewares and configuring logging
 as described [here](https://github.com/snok/django-guid#configuration).